joe-getcouragenow/shared/doc/domains/LEGAL.md

 ## Solutions

-The software allows your Team to work through the Deposition and Discovery phase between the Plaintiffs and Defendants quickly.
+The software allows your team to work through the deposition and discovery phase between the plaintiffs and defendants quickly.

-For your Org create a Project for each case.
+For your org, create a project for each case.

-Scan all the Documents and index them, so that all the Team can concurently work on the case from anywhere.
+Scan all the documents and index them, so that all the team can concurently work on the case from anywhere.

-Transcribe all documents into the Legals Teams language and also other actors languages.
+Transcribe all documents into the legals teams language, and also other actors languages.

-Collaborate with involved actors in real time and across languages and geographical barriers.
+Collaborate with involved actors in real time and across language and geographical barriers.

 ## More information